Triggering the Untriggered: The First Einstein Probe-Detected Gamma-Ray Burst 240219A and Its Implications: Long-term follow-up and afterglow candidates

-On February 24, 2024, at 00:26 UTC, the Very Large Array (VLA) started observing the location of GRB 240219A \citep{2024GCN.35788....1H}.
-During 34.5 minutes of on-source time in the X-band (10 GHz) radio frequency, seven point sources were detected as potential afterglow candidates within the 3 arcminutes radius region.
-Among these, Candidates 6 and 7 were cross-matched with ZTF deep reference r-band images.
+On 2024 February 24, at 00:26 UTC, the Very Large Array (VLA) started observing the location of GRB 240219A \citep{2024GCN.35788....1H}.
+During 34.5 minutes of on-source time in the $X$-band (10 GHz) radio frequency, seven point sources were detected as potential afterglow candidates within the 3$'$ radius region.
+Among these, Candidates 6 and 7 were cross-matched with ZTF deep reference $r$-band images.
 However, the identification of Candidate 7 in an earlier VLA Sky Survey indicates that it is unlikely to be linked with GRB 240219A.
 Later on, Candidate 6 was ruled out due to a lack of variations from the observation of NIRES acquisition camera on the Keck II telescope.
-Candidate 1 and 2 were ruled out because of the optical extended source with low i$^\prime$ magnitude from the observation of the Large Monolithic Imager on the 4-meter Lowell Discovery Telescope (LDT).
+Candidate 1 and 2 were ruled out because of the optical extended source with low i$^\prime$ magnitude from the observation of the Large Monolithic Imager (LMI) on the 4 m Lowell Discovery Telescope (LDT).